sheepyrad/D2P2F/README.md

 ## Contact

-For any questions, suggestions, or feedback, please open an issue on the GitHub repository, contact XXX@connect.hku.hk.
+For any questions, suggestions, or feedback, please contact XXX@connect.hku.hk.
 Thank you very much!